David E. Potter: Other activities

-Potter has been a member of the London Regional Council of the CBI, a board member of the London First Centre and co-chairman of the London Manufacturing Group.
+Potter was a member of the London Regional Council of the CBI, a board member of the London First Centre and co-chairman of the London Manufacturing Group.
 From 1999 to 2003 he was a member of The Council for Science and Technology reporting to the Cabinet.

-Potter served on the 1997 National Committee of Inquiry into Higher Education (The Dearing Committee), and continued his involvement in higher education policy as a board member of the Higher Education Funding Council for England.
-He has also had extensive involvement with educational establishments as a Visiting Fellow of Nuffield College, Oxford, Honorary Fellow of Imperial College, London, and Honorary Fellow and Governor of the London Business School.
+He served on the 1997 National Committee of Inquiry into Higher Education (The Dearing Committee), and continued his involvement in higher education policy as a board member of the Higher Education Funding Council for England.
+He also had extensive involvement with educational establishments as a Visiting Fellow of Nuffield College, Oxford, Honorary Fellow of Imperial College, London, and Honorary Fellow and Governor of the London Business School.

-In 1993, Potter received the Mountbatten Medal from the Institution of Electrical Engineers and has received Honorary Doctorate Degrees from a number of universities including Warwick, Sheffield, Edinburgh and York.
+In 1993, Potter received the Mountbatten Medal from the Institution of Electrical Engineers and received Honorary Doctorate Degrees from a number of universities including Warwick, Sheffield, Edinburgh and York.

-Potter has written and lectured widely on technology and the new economy, including the Stockton Lecture at London Business School in 1998, one of the Millennium Lectures at 10 Downing Street in 1999, and the Tacitus Lecture, 2000 at the Guildhall.
+Potter wrote and lectured widely on technology and the new economy, including the Stockton Lecture at London Business School in 1998, one of the Millennium Lectures at 10 Downing Street in 1999, and the Tacitus Lecture, 2000 at the Guildhall.

 In 2001, Potter was one of the Labour Party's top 50 donors, giving £90,000 to its head office.